-If you want to see this in action, take a look a this clip of a young Mike Tyson right before a fight:
+If you want to see this in action, take a look at this clip of a young Mike Tyson right before a fight:

 Yes, that’s Iron Mike Tyson being stressed out of his mind, crying and very much afraid.
-But he uses it as a release for all the pre-fight stress.
+But he uses it as a release for all the pre-fight stress and get into the right mindset.
 Watch how he flips the switch when he starts shadowboxing on the way back in.

 Here’s the thing: if Tyson, who during his prime was feared by all heavyweights, can be scared before a fight, it’s OK for you to be so too.
 Take a hint from Mike and use it to get fired up and fight even harder.